Złotoryja: Late modern period

 During the Napoleonic Wars and Polish national liberation fights, in May 1807, Polish uhlans passed through the town.
 In 1810 the Prussian administration closed down the Bernardine monastery.
-On August 26, 1813, the armies of French marshal Macdonald was defeated near the town by the forces of Prussian general von Blücher.
+On August 26, 1813, the armies of French marshal Macdonald was defeated near the town by the forces of Prussian general von Blücher (see Combat of Goldberg).

 In 1848 riots and looting took place, and in 1849 an epidemic broke out.
-In 1862 the town of Silberberg was connected with Berlin by a telegraph.
 Goldberg became part of the newly formed German Empire in 1871 and at the end of the 19th century the town started to recover after almost 200 years of crisis.
-In 1884 the town was connected to Liegnitz (Legnica) by a rail road and by 1906 two additional lines were opened: to Świerzawa and Chojnów.
+In 1884 the town was connected to Liegnitz (Legnica) by a railroad, and by 1906 two additional lines were opened: to Świerzawa and Chojnów.
 In 1900 the first telephone line was started.
 At the same time various companies tried to recover the gold mining in and around the city, but the plans were soon abandoned.
 Instead the copper ore mines were opened, but they faced serious financial difficulties by the end of the 1920s.
 During the 1933 Reichstag elections about 25% of the inhabitants backed the Nazi Party.